smartblocks/smartblocks/README.md

 ##Installation

-> Please make sure you installed MongoDB and that it is running before trying to start the web app.
+> Please make sure you installed [MongoDB][12] and that it is running before trying to start the web app.
+> You also need to install [PhantomJs][9] for everything to work nicely.

 To install and try the current version of SmartBlocks, run the following command :